imagesegmentation2020/indoor/Readme.md

 <img src="Images/Figures/Prototype1-2_Loss.png" alt="Loss" /><img src="Images/Figures/Prototype1-2_mIoU.png" alt="mIou" /><img src="Images/Figures/Prototype1-2_mAcc.png" alt="mAcc" />

-We got surprising results:  Prototype 1 (Deep Dilated Unet 1-16), with 3 skip connections, got better results than Prototype 2 (Deep Dilated Unet 1-8) with the four skip cpnnections as our Unet model.
+We got surprising results:  Prototype 1 (Deep Dilated Unet 1-16), with 3 skip connections, got better results than Prototype 2 (Deep Dilated Unet 1-8) with the four skip connections as our Unet model.
 But Unet model still has much more better results then the presented prototypes.

 We concluded that we should improve prototype 1 (Deep Dilated Unet 1-16), because 3 skip connections is best than 4.
-But the clue is to have, for one side features with mapping space 32x32 with 512 channels at the bottlenck, at in the other side complete the 7 dilated convolution structure somehow.
+But the clue is to have, for one side features with mapping space 32x32 with 512 channels at the bottleneck, at in the other side complete the 7 dilated convolution structure somehow.

 Our research was fructiferous and we obtain a document with the final solution.
 At the webpage Bitcoin Insider: Smart Audit: Using AI in International Trade.
 [4] we found the model prototype that inspired us to our final solution.

 <img src="Images/Figures/Dilation rate UNet.png" alt="Deep Dilated Unet at Bitcoin Insider" />

-This model has 3 skip connections, 6 dilated convolutions at the bottleneck which dilation rate is from 1 to 6, increased lineally, and features size 32x32x512 at the bottlenck.
+This model has 3 skip connections, 6 dilated convolutions at the bottleneck which dilation rate is from 1 to 6, increased lineally, and features size 32x32x512 at the bottleneck.

 The solution comes from two important changes

-  - At the first convolution of the Unet, instead to produce fature maps of 32 channels, it produces feature maps of 64 channels.
-This results in features size 32x32x512 at the bottlenceck
+  - At the first convolution of the Unet, instead to produce feature maps of 32 channels, it produces feature maps of 64 channels.
+This results in features size 32x32x512 at the bottleneck
   - Dilations rate increases lineally instead of quadratically.
-This give us the possibility to complete the Paralel Dilated Convolution bottleneck module from [3]
+This give us the possibility to complete the Parallel Dilated Convolution bottleneck module from [3]

 **Experiment 9: Comparison between Deep Dilated Unet and Unet**